BengaLawal/BengaLawal/README.md

 ### Hi there 👋

 ### I recently took an interest in programming.
-My goal is to become a software developer

 - 🌱 I’m currently learning Python
-- 📫 How to reach me: gbengalawal99@gmail.com

 ### Languages